Table of Contents

 Please note: even when permission to record a program is granted, the photographing and recording of minors who attend such programs is not permitted.

-Photography and Recording by Groups Reserving Library Space For Non-Library Events
+D. Photography and Recording by Groups Reserving Library Space for Non-Library Events

 Groups meeting in the library community rooms may arrange for photography during their event.
 Photography for such events is restricted to the space reserved by the group, may not take place in other areas of the library and must comply with library policy regarding commercial photography and recording.